Note: Music mode is currently only available on iOS.

-Music mode is a new setting that enables musicians to sound their best when they perform on Clubhouse.
+Music mode is a setting that enables musicians to sound their best when they perform on Clubhouse.
 When activated, it reconfigures the app to optimize for music rather than voice capture, including support for stereo audio.
 This results in a broadcast of similar quality to a studio recording.
-It also allows for the use of pro audio equipment, e.g., external USB microphones or mixing boards.
+It also supports pro audio equipment, e.g., external USB microphones or mixing boards.

 To activate music mode

-- Simply tap the three-dots menu when in a room
+- Tap the three-dots menu when in a room.

 The following configurations are supported:

-- iPhone stereo microphone (e.g., Shure MV88) connected via Lightning port
+- iPhone stereo microphone (e.g., Shure MV88) connected via the Lightning port

 - USB stereo microphone (e.g., Blue Yeti) connected via Apple Lightning-to-USB adapter